kellenvu/kellenvu.github.io/pages/about.md

 <div class="d-flex flex-column flex-md-row align-items-center">
     <img src="/assets/kellen-vu-retiro.jpg" alt="Profile Picture" class="mb-3 mb-md-0 mr-md-4 rounded" style="width: 200px;">
     <div>
         I was born and raised in Phoenix, AZ.
-I recently graduated from Stanford, where I studied Human Biology and Computer Science.
-Currently, I'm based in the Bay Area.<br><br>
+I graduated from Stanford in 2023, where I studied Human Biology and Computer Science.
+Afterward, I worked in software engineering at <a href="https://www.meta.com/">Meta</a> and <a href="https://www.codex.health/">Codex Health</a>.
+I'm now a first-year medical student at <a href="https://weill.cornell.edu/">Weill Cornell Medicine</a>.<br><br>
         My mission is to integrate medicine and technology to improve human health.
 At Stanford, my research focused on the neuroplasticity of eye movement control, informing potential therapies for cerebellar disorders.
-Now, I'm leveraging my computational skills at Codex Health, creating technologies to improve chronic disease management.
+At Codex Health, I developed a remote patient monitoring app to support patients with cardiometabolic conditions like hypertension and diabetes.
+Currently, I'm training to become a physician at Weill Cornell Medicine.
     </div>
 </div>